 Using the Nik Collection 6 in Adobe Lightroom

-What this means is that if you’ve used Silver Efex Pro but later feel that you applied too much Structure, you can go back into the tool again and all the settings are still there.
-Then you can simply reduce the amount of Structure, click done, and the image is updated in Lightroom.
+This means that if you’ve used Silver Efex Pro but later feel that you applied too much Structure, you can go back into the tool again, and all the settings are still there.
+Then, you can simply reduce the amount of Structure, click done, and the image will be updated in Lightroom.

 It’s rather convenient…

-Serif Affinity is the only non-Adobe or DxO photo editor that the Nik Collection works with.
+Serif Affinity is the only non-Adobe or DxO photo editor with which the Nik Collection works.
 To no surprise, it works just as seamlessly with Affinity as the two previous examples we’ve looked at.
 Also here you can hop back and forth between the tools while everything is being updated in your main photo editor.

 The installation process is a little more complicated, though.
 Unfortunately, the Nik Collection plugins aren’t automatically installed in Affinity.
 Instead, you’ll have to follow a few manual steps: